-What happens if my study has specialized equipment?
+What happens if my study requires specialized equipment?

 What type of processing does the MCRU lab perform?

 We are a basic pre-analytical lab.
 Our primary focus is to stabilize, store and/or ship specimens for later analysis.
-We also perform cell exclusion counts and sputum processing.
-If you have a study requiring more advanced techniques and wish for MCRU to help, our lab lead will evaluate the feasibility of adding this to our services.
+If you have a study requiring more advanced techniques and wish for MCRU to help, our lab lead will evaluate the feasibility of adding services.

 What is the latest drop-off time for specimen processing only?

 Samples that require simple processing must be dropped off by 4:30 PM.
 PBMC isolation and other protocols requiring more than one hour must be dropped off by 3:30 PM.
 For guaranteed same-day shipment, samples must be received by 2:30 PM.
 Samples delivered past cutoff times will be processed the following business day.

 Does MCRU have a sample management system?
 Will MCRU use our study specific sample management system?